Disappearances (film)

-Disappearances is a 2006 film by director Jay Craven starring Kris Kristofferson.
+Disappearances is a 2006 independent film by director Jay Craven starring Kris Kristofferson, based on a 1977 novel of the same name by Howard Frank Mosher.

 Plot

 Quebec Bill Bonhomme is a hardy schemer and dreamer, who, desperate to raise money to preserve his endangered herd through the rapidly approaching winter, resorts to whiskey-smuggling, a traditional family occupation.
 Quebec Bill takes his son, Wild Bill, on the journey.
 Traveling with them are Henry Coville, an inscrutable whiskey smuggler, and Rat Kinneson, Quebec Bill's perpetually disconsolate ex-con hired man.
 Together, they cross the border into vast reaches of Canadian wilderness for an unforgettable four days "full of terror, full of wonder."

+Production

+After a budget shortfall, Craven took out a second mortgage on his house to complete the film.

-The dialogue from the movie was used in the video game Gun for PlayStation 3.
+The dialogue from the movie was used in the video game Gun for PlayStation 2.

+Reception

+On Rotten Tomatoes, the film has a critics' rating of 52% and an audience rating of 44%.
+Their summary reads, "Disappearances benefits from a well-cast Kris Kristofferson in the lead role, but his presence isn't always enough to disguise an increasingly nonsensical story."
+The film received mixed reviews from the New York Times, New York Daily News, and Time Out, and negative reviews from Newsday and the Chicago Reader.
+On Metacritic, the film has a score of 57, indicating mixed reviews.

+The film received the Grand Jury Award for Best Feature at the 2007 DC Independent Film Festival.